GeekTrainer/learn-vue/m08-components-props/includes/3-props.md

 ...
 ```

 Now we need to add a `prop` that will allow our `component` to have access to the `berth` data property.
 Add this in our component Javascript file so the component can receive that value from the main application.
-We can even add some validation for the prop, such as the type of value it should be passing and whether or not the value is "required."
+We can even add some validation for the prop, such as the `type` of value it should be passing and whether or not the value is `required`.

 - Add a `props` property at the top of the **FoodPrefs.js** file below the comment that reads `//TODO: Add berth prop`.
-- Add validation for the prop by specifying that it is a Boolean data property, and the prop value is "required".
+- Add validation for the prop by specifying that it is a `Boolean` data property, and the prop value is `required`.

 ```javascript
 app.component('food-prefs', {